Date: September 9th, 2023

 Canadian Shield 1000: The CS 1000 combines the Canadian Shield 400 and the Northwest Quebec Explorer into a thrilling 1000km sojourn through Western Quebec, giving you all the great riding you have in the CS 400, but also throwing in a nature reserve and its rugged roads, a regional park with some excellent single and doubletrack and lots of lake district cottage country.

-Canadian Shield 1300: The CS 1300 is the amalgamation of three distinctly different routes: the CS400, the Northwest Quebec Explorer and the Trouble in Tremblant loops, creating a 1300km odyssey through a huge swath of Western Quebec.
-In addition to the CS 1000, you will have an addition 300km through the region of Mont Tremblant Provincial Park, with lots and lots of elevation gain.
+Canadian Shield 1300: The CS 1300 is the amalgamation of three distinctly different routes: the CS400, the Northwest Quebec Explorer and the Trouble in Tremblant loop, creating a 1300km odyssey through a huge swath of Western Quebec.
+In addition to the CS 1000, you will have an additional 300km through the region of Mont Tremblant Provincial Park, with lots and lots of elevation gain.
 An adventure you will never forget.

 A grand depart is an unsanctioned event where a group of bikepackers meet up to ride a route at a predetermined location and time.
 There is no registration, support, insurance or prizes for completing the route and the event is not a race or organized event.
 Each rider is expected to be completely self-sufficient throughout the ride, arranging their own lodgings, food stops, and water management.
 Safety is of the utmost importance and riders should make sure to notify their family and friends of their route and other safety information.
 Large parts of this route are outside of cellular coverage zones.
 Riders are also responsible for paying any park or ski resort fees necessary.